swapnilsparsh/Rescue/women_right.md

 - Constitutional Privileges
    - Equality before law for women (Article 14)
-   -  The State not to discriminate against any citizen on grounds only of religion,race,caste, sex, place of birth or any of them`(Article 15(i))`
+   -  The State not to discriminate  against any citizen on grounds only of religion, race, caste , sex , place of birth or  any  of them  `(Article 15(i))`
    -  The State to make any special provision in favour of women and children `(Article 15 (3))`
    -  Equality of opportunity for all citizens in matters relating to employment or appointment to any office under the State (Article 16)